BellosC/set_up_livox_for_mapping/README.md

 Installation complete.

-   > Connect your lidar to you pc (ethernet cable) and turn the lidar on.
+   > Connect your lidar to your pc or your raspberry pi (using the ethernet port) and turn the lidar on.
 Wait until you hear the motors moving.

-For issues abouth the connection please read carefully the *Horizon User Manual*, you can download it from here: https://www.livoxtech.com/horizon/downloads
+   > For issues about the connection please read carefully the *Horizon User Manual*, you can download it from here: https://www.livoxtech.com/horizon/downloads

    > For Livox Horizon, when everything is up and running, run the next two commands in **defferent terminals**: